 These kinds of solutions have been used in software for half a century.
 The C# language delegate concept provides first class language support, and type safety around the concept.

-As you'll see later in this series, the C# code you write for algorithms like this is type safe, and leverages the language and the compiler to ensure that the types match for arguments and return types.
+As you'll see later in this series, the C# code you write for algorithms like this is type safe, and uses the language rules and the compiler to ensure that the types match for arguments and return types.

 Language Design Goals for Delegates

 The language designers enumerated several goals for the feature that eventually became delegates.

 The team wanted a common language construct that could be used for any late binding algorithms.
-That enables developers to learn one concept, and use that same concept across many different software problems.
+Delegates enable developers to learn one concept, and use that same concept across many different software problems.

 Second, the team wanted to support both single and multicast method calls.
 (Multicast delegates are delegates that chain together multiple method calls.
 You'll see examples later in this series.)

 The team wanted delegates to support the same type safety that developers expect from all C# constructs.

-Finally, the team recognized that an event pattern is one specific pattern where delegates, or any late binding algorithm, is very useful.
-The team wanted to ensure that the code for delegates could provide the basis for the .NET event pattern.
+Finally, the team recognized an event pattern is one specific pattern where delegates, or any late binding algorithm, is very useful.
+The team wanted to ensure the code for delegates could provide the basis for the .NET event pattern.

 The result of all that work was the delegate and event support in C# and .NET.
-The remaining articles in this section will cover the language features, the library support, and the common idioms that are used when you work with delegates.
+The remaining articles in this section will cover language features, library support, and common idioms used when you work with delegates.